-- Preview Email Newsletter

 Energy Marketers of America Supports FMCSA Proposal to Streamline Inspections (10)

 WASHINGTON, Aug.
 6 -- The Energy Marketers of America (EMA) has submitted a public comment letter to the Federal Motor Carrier Safety Administration (FMCSA) expressing support for a proposed regulatory change aimed at streamlining inspection requirements for motor carriers.
-The proposal seeks to remove the obligation for motor carriers to submit and certify inspection reports to state agencies, a step EMA argues would alleviate unnecessary burdens on transportation operations without compromisin more ST
+The proposal seeks to remove the obligation for motor carriers to submit and certify inspection reports to state agencies, a step EMA argues would alleviate unnecessary burdens on transportation operations without compromising safety.

 F.H.
 Stoltze Land & Lumber Expresses Concerns Over NEPA Implementation Changes (10)